brianchaan/dotfiles/README.md

 #### Configure OS

+1. Open LastPass.com and log in to have passwords available
 1. Log in to Apple ID
     - Open and configure App Store, Messages, FaceTime
     - Download and install apps on your account